Sandersao/file-transfer-php/MILESTONE.md

 - [X] Provide the data to another computers onthe LAN
 - [X] Implementing of breadcrumb navigation system
 - [X] Solve the problems with the breadcrumbs
-- [ ] Download for files
+- [X] Download for files
 - [ ] Download for folders
+  - [ ] Zip folders vefore download
-- [ ] Single downloadr interface that determines if folder or file downloader must be called with only the file path
+- [Canceled] Single download interface that determines if folder or file downloader must be called with only the file path